openvinotoolkit/openvino/docs/install_guides/installing-openvino-macos-header.md

 @endsphinxdirective

-If you want to install Intel® Distribution of OpenVINO™ toolkit on macOS, there are a few ways to accomplish this.
+If you want to install OpenVINO™ Runtime on macOS, there are a few ways to accomplish this.
 We prepared following options for you:

 * [Install OpenVINO Runtime Using the Installer](installing-openvino-macos.md)
 * [Install OpenVINO from PyPI](installing-openvino-pip.md)